Kimberly Gwen Polman: Time in Syria

 Polman had taken an interest in nursing, and her online penpal, who said his name was Abu Aymen, told her that her nursing skills were needed in the caliphate.
 The two later married.

 In early 2015, Polman travelled from Vancouver to Istanbul on her US passport.
-She told her family that she was going to Austria for two weeks.
+She told her family, including her three adult children, that she was going to Austria for two weeks.

-Polman says she had grown disenchanted with ISIS by 2016, and tried to escape.
-She says she was captured, and imprisoned, in Raqqa, where she endured brutal interrogation and rape.
+Polman says she had grown disenchanted with ISIS by 2016 and tried to escape.
+She says she was captured and imprisoned in Raqqa, where she endured brutal interrogation and rape.

 Polman was held in the al-Hawl refugee camp in Syria, where she was held with New Jersey-born Hoda Muthana.
-Polman left three adult children in Canada when she travelled to Istanbul.
-Polman's siblings told The New York Times that she had a hard life, and that they had been unable to help her.
-Howard Eisenberg, an immigration lawyer in Polman's home town, told local reporters for CHCH-TV that he anticipates her struggle to return to Hamilton to be a long one.
-Polman was arrested by Canadian authorities upon her arrival in Montreal Canada from Syria on October 26 under Section 810 of the Canadian Criminal Code.
+Polman's siblings told The New York Times that she had a hard life and that they had been unable to help her.
+Howard Eisenberg, an immigration lawyer in Polman's home town, told local reporters for CHCH-TV that he anticipated that her journey back to Canada could be a very lengthy one.
+Polman was arrested by Canadian authorities upon her arrival in Montreal, Canada, from Syria on October 26 under Section 810 of the Canadian Criminal Code.
 Her lawyer said authorities are seeking a peace bond.

-Ian Austen, one of The New York Timess Canadian correspondents wrote about Polman, after discussing her with Rukmini Callimachi, The New York Timess reporter who first found her, in the refugee camp in Syria.
-He wrote that Callimachi speculated that she first identified herself as a Canadian to her American captors because she would be treated more leniently, as a Canadian, only to realize that Canadians were "in limbo".
-Callimachi speculated that Polman started to identify as an American when she realized that while Americans might face prosecution upon repatriation, at least they were being repatriated.
+Ian Austen, one of The New York Times's Canadian correspondents wrote about Polman, after discussing her with Rukmini Callimachi, The New York Times reporter who first found her in the refugee camp in Syria.
+He wrote that Callimachi speculated that Polman first identified herself as a Canadian to her American captors because she would be treated more leniently as a Canadian, only to realize that Canadians were much more likely to become stuck "in limbo".
+She further speculated that Polman then started to identify as an American as she realized that while Americans might face prosecution upon repatriation, at least they were being repatriated.

-Polman's case was one profiled in a study by the International Center for the Study of Violent Extremism, as to whether individuals had been recruited to join ISIS solely through online coaching.
-Her interviews revealed she was lonely and vulnerable following a brutal gang-rape left her alienated from her children and community.
-She believed her recruiter who promised her she could restore her honour, and purity, if only she came to ISIS to volunteer her nursing skills.
+Polman's case was one profiled in a study by the International Center for the Study of Violent Extremism to examine whether individuals had been recruited to join ISIS solely through online coaching.
+Her interviews revealed she was lonely and vulnerable following a brutal gang rape that left her alienated from her children and community.
+She believed her recruiter, who promised her she could restore her honour and purity if she came to ISIS to volunteer her nursing skills.